evert/evert.github.com/_posts/2019/2019-06-11-tabs-are-the-wrong-abstraction.md

 the people that accumulate hundreds of tabs, I feels like the time is right for a better paradigm that combines bookmarks, tabs and history.

-Maybe organizing sessions in interactive timelines and groups things together based on behavior would be better suited.
-I think anything that requires active management and organizing would probably fail.
+Perhaps organizing sessions in interactive timelines and grouping things together based on the user's behavior might be a better approach.
+I believe that anything that requires active management and organizing would probably not work though.
 I don't think I would remove the tab altogether, but just show me the last few things, treat them as emphemeral and provide an option to explore my current and previous session(s).

 I'm sure experiments are out there, but so far it doesn't seem like major browser vendors have had the guts to release something new.
 This is a bit